GR

 Causes and Transmission

 Avian influenza viruses are naturally found in the intestines of wild birds, particularly waterfowl.
 These birds can carry the virus without showing symptoms and shed it through their saliva, nasal secretions, and feces.
-Domestic poultry, such as chickens, ducks, and turkeys, often become infected through direct contact with infected birds, contaminated water, feed, equipment, and clothing.
+Consequently, domestic poultry, such as chickens, ducks, and turkeys, often become infected through direct contact with infected birds, contaminated water, feed, equipment, and clothing.
+Therefore, it is essential to maintain hygiene and monitor poultry farms closely to prevent outbreaks.

 Human infections typically occur through direct or close contact with infected birds or contaminated environments.
-This can happen during activities such as poultry farming, slaughtering, defeathering, butchering, and preparation of poultry for consumption.
+This can happen during activities such as poultry farming, slaughtering, defeathering, butchering, and the preparation of poultry for consumption.
+As a result, it is crucial to practice proper hygiene and safety protocols when handling birds.

 Types of Avian Influenza Viruses